Water-Engine/water/README.md

 ### Why Contribute?
 - Learn engine internals such as move generation, evaluation, and search
 - Work on low-level performance optimizations in modern C++
 - Explore and improve machine learning fine-tuning for chess

 # Credits
 Water could not be where it is today without the formative work done by experienced developers in the past.
 Core references used during development include:
 - [chess-library](https://github.com/Disservin/chess-library) revived my motivation after many failed attempts
-    - Maybe in the future, I'll roll my own core library, but it was taking too much out of me
+    - Maybe in the future I'll roll my own core library, but it was taking too much out of me
     - This library saved a lot of time and frustration for me, so I would like to personally thank the chess-library teams for their hard work
 - [Syzygy](https://www.chessprogramming.org/Syzygy_Bases) tables originally created by Dutch mathematician [Ronald de Man](https://www.chessprogramming.org/Ronald_de_Man)
 - [Fathom](https://github.com/jdart1/Fathom) syzygy tablebase reader - rewritten and catered to the Water engine